jan-milacek/bogglehead_portfolio_simulator/readme.md

-# Bogleheads Lazy Portfolios Simulator
+# Boggleheads Lazy Portfolios Simulator

-This is a simple simulator for analyzing and comparing popular "lazy portfolios" recommended in the Bogleheads investment community.
+This is a simple simulator for analyzing and comparing popular "lazy portfolios" recommended in the Boggleheads investment community.
 The simulator uses historical price data from CSV files to show the performance of different portfolio strategies over time.

 ## Project Structure